greven/forex/README.md

 ## Usage

-By default the `base` currency is the Euro (EUR), the same as the European Central Bank, but you change the base currency by passing the `base` option to the relevant functions.
+By default the `base` currency is the Euro (EUR), the same as the European Central Bank, but you can change the base currency by passing the `base` option to the relevant functions.

 To fetch the latest exchange rates, you can use the `current_rates/1` function: